Breder.org

 From the manual: “Every environment variable that make sees when it starts up is transformed into a make variable with the same name and value.”

-Environment variables may be overriden by passing an -e option through command-line arguments.
+Environment variables may be overridden by passing an -e option through command-line arguments.

 More Resources